What’s hoarding toilet papers got to do a fatal flu virus outbreak? Good ol’ media.

 As for COVID-19, after many weeks feeling wary of information online, and avoiding the news altogether, I knew staying uninformed about the pandemic just to protect my sanity wasn’t the answer.
 Right on time, one of my all time favourite podcasts, Stuff You Should Know, released an episode covering the pandemic: How COVID-19 Works.

 The episode covered topics such as, the origins of COVID-19, how it’s spread, how different demographics are impacted by it, and what we can do to protect ourselves from the virus.

-The hosts, Josh and Chuck, discussed the pandemic in a way that was concise, interesting, and informative.
+The hosts discussed COVID-19 in a way that was concise, interesting, and informative.
 Most importantly, listening to their conversation didn’t feel like I was being manipulated to feel or react one way or another about the pandemic.

-Instead, the episode helped me make an informed decision and come to my own conclusion on how to deal with the pandemic; stay home, follow safety recommendations, without making me panic.
+Instead, the episode helped me make an informed decision and come to my own conclusion on how to deal with the pandemic; stay calm and follow safety recommendations.

 Simple is sufficient.

-Wishing you good health and safety during these challenging times, and always.
+Wishing you good health, safety, and more outdoor time during these times, and always.